LLM360/Eval360/README.md

 - **Concurrency tuning:** adjust `num_concurrent`, `batch_size`, and `max_gen_toks` in `lm_eval` arguments to avoid timeouts.
 - **Ray cluster IPs:** `sbatch_ray.sh` auto-detects IPv6 vs IPv4; verify network interfaces if deployments hang.
 - **Hugging Face permissions:** keep tokens in environment variables rather than hardcoding in scripts when possible.
-- **Cleanup:** large conversions generate temporary shards—confirm scripts remove them or handle manual cleanup.
+- **Cleanup:** evaluation runs can emit large sample dumps and logs—prune older artifacts periodically to manage storage.

 ## Acknowledgements
 Eval360 builds on the open-source LM Evaluation Harness and leverages vLLM, Ray Serve, and various Hugging Face model releases.
 Review the respective licenses and documentation for details on redistribution and usage.